thomasfriedrichs/ParksApi.Solution/README.md

 ## Description

-_{This is a seeded api which can be called on to display national parks from around the country.}_
+_This is a seeded api which can be called on to display national parks from around the country._

 ## Setup/Installation Requirements